panda-net/panda/README.md

 including the **panda-compiler** that builds an optimized parser, is described [here](documentation/parser.md).

+# Contact information

+For more inforamation, inqueries, or comments about the PANDA project please direct email to panda@sipanda.io.

 # Release note

 See [release notes](documentation/release_notes.md) for information about versions of PANDA.